 There is no deadline for Summer.
 We recommend that students submit Filing Fee application to Academic Services at least 10 days prior to the September 9, 2015 Summer filing deadline.

 |Duration||A Filing Fee is approved 1 quarter per degree.|

 |Exceptions||By exception, requests for a second Filing Fee and/or late Filing Fee petitions submitted after the second week deadline may be approved; such approval is at the discretion of an Associate Dean or Dean of the Graduate Division.|

 * Excerpted from Standards and Procedures.

-If a student has completed, while registered, all requirements for a degree except the filing of the thesis or dissertation and/or the final examination (master’s comprehensive or doctoral final oral examination), the student may be eligible to pay a Filing Fee during the quarter in which the degree is to be awarded instead of registering.
+If a student has completed, while registered, all requirements for a degree except for the doctoral final oral examination (defense), master's comprehensive examination, or submission of the master's comprehensive "capstone" project, the student may be eligible to pay a Filing Fee during the quarter in which the degree is to be awarded instead of registering.
 Four conditions must be satisfied to be eligible for this fee:

 - Since last being registered and up to the first day of classes, the combined use of University facilities

 and faculty time must not exceed 12 hours;